-- As the pH value rises, even more, carboxylic groups dispose of their protons.
-When pH reaches pKs1 value, the concentration of the cationic forms equals that of the zwitterionic forms.
+- As the pH value rises, carboxylic groups dispose of their protons.
+When pH reaches PKS1 value, the concentration of the cationic forms equals that of the zwitterionic forms.

-- In cases of very high pH-values, only the carboxylates/conjugated bases/anions are to be found in a solution.
+- In cases of very high pH values, only the carboxylates/conjugated bases/anions are found in solution.
 This is the highest, deprotonated form of amino acids.

-The decarboxylation of an amino acid leads to the formation of biogenic, primary amines and CO2.
-These undertake vital transport functions, e.g.: Catecholamines, like adrenaline and noradrenaline, are built from tyrosine and phenylalanine.
-The vital, inhibitory transmitter GABA, results from glutamate.
-A further example is a histidine, from which histamine is built.
-Histamine is a hormone produced in the body’s tissues and is responsible, amongst others, for immediate hypersensitivity reactions.
+The decarboxylation of an amino acid leads to the formation of biogenic, primary amines and CO2, which undertake vital transport functions.
+For example, catecholamines, such as adrenaline and noradrenaline, are built from tyrosine and phenylalanine.
+The vital, inhibitory transmitter GABA results from glutamate.
+Another example is a histidine, from which histamine is built.
+Histamine is a hormone produced in the body’s tissues and is responsible for immediate hypersensitivity reactions.

-The transamination is a reaction through which an amino acid 1 reacts with an a-keto acid 2, catalyzed by the enzyme aminotransferase.
-As we can understand from its name, the amine group is exchanged: the amino acid 1 (original amino acid) converts to a α-keto acid 1, and the α-keto acid 2 converts to amino acid 2.
+Transamination is a reaction through which an amino acid 1 reacts with an a-keto acid 2, catalyzed by the enzyme aminotransferase.
+As seen in the name, the amine group is exchanged: The amino acid 1 (original amino acid) converts to an α-keto acid 1, and the α-keto acid 2 converts to amino acid 2.

-Non-oxidative deamination (or also eliminating deamination) involves the removal of water from certain amino acids.
-The formation of an unstable intermediate product leads to a α-keto acid and ammonia.
+Non-oxidative deamination (or eliminating deamination) involves the removal of water from certain amino acids.
+The formation of an unstable intermediate product leads to α-keto acid and ammonia.

-The three aforementioned reactions always require PLP as a co-factor.
-On the other hand, the fourth typical reaction that amino acids engage in, the oxidative deamination, requires water and NAD+ instead.
+The 3 aforementioned reactions always require PLP as a co-factor.
+On the other hand, the 4th typical reaction that amino acids engage in, oxidative deamination, requires water and NAD+ instead.
 The latter is downscaled to NADPH/H+.

-Just like in eliminating deamination, the final product here is ammonia and the corresponding α-keto acid.
+As with eliminating deamination, the final products are ammonia and the corresponding α-keto acid.

 Amino Acids to Protein

-Proteins can be formed in thousands of amino acids residues.
+Proteins can be formed in thousands of amino acid residues.

-The properties of the substituents are responsible, not only for the intramolecular, but also for the intermolecular interactions.
-When two amino acids are bound together in a so-called peptide bond, dipeptides are formed and, should another one be added, a tripeptide.
+The properties of the substituents are responsible for not only the intramolecular reactions but also the intermolecular interactions.
+When two amino acids are bound together in a so-called peptide bond, a dipeptide is formed; if another one is added, a tripeptide is formed.

-Oligopeptides consist of up to 10 amino acids, whereas polypeptides of over 10 amino acids.
-At the stage when polypeptides congregate or fold, a protein is produced, with hundreds to thousands of amino acids.
+Oligopeptides consist of as many as 10 amino acids, whereas polypeptides consist of more than 10 amino acids.
+When polypeptides congregate or fold, a protein is produced, with hundreds to thousands of amino acids.
 The biggest known protein of the human organism is titin, with 30,000 amino acids.

-The peptide bond is an amine linkage, in which the nucleophile amine group of amino acid 2 “attacks” the carboxylic group of amino acid 2 and, as a result, they bind together.
+The peptide bond is an amine linkage, in which the nucleophile amine group of amino acid 1 ‘attacks’ the carboxylic group of amino acid 2; as a result, the groups bind together.
 Water is released from the bond formation, which is why the reaction is called a condensation reaction.